Question

 What is DNS?

-DNS stands for Domain Name System and includes SPF and TXT records, among others.
-DNS translates your domain name (what follows the @ sign in your email address) to an IP address to send your emails, among other functions.
-Within your Zendesk Email settings, your DNS records are set up correctly if you have added all of the DNS records that are recommended.
-This usually involves adding the SPF TXT record that is provided in your Email settings.
-Issues with your DNS configuration can impact Zendesk's ability to deliver emails on your behalf.
+DNS stands for Domain Name System and includes Sender Policy Framework (SPF) and text (TXT) records.
+DNS translates the domain name to an IP address to send emails.
+Within the Zendesk Email settings, the DNS records are set up correctly if you add all recommended DNS records.
+This usually involves adding the SPF TXT record provided in the Email settings.
+Issues with the DNS configuration can impact the ability of Zendesk to deliver emails.

 What is SPF?

 SPF stands for Sender Policy Framework.
-SPF is a type of TXT record that your email admin can add in your external email account's DNS settings.
-Your SPF record lists all of the approved hostnames or IP addresses that are allowed to send an email on behalf of your email domain (which is why you should include Zendesk in that record).
-An SPF record may look something like this: TXT @ v=spf1 include:mail.zendesk.com
+SPF is a type of TXT record that an admin adds in the external email account DNS settings.
+The SPF record lists all approved hostnames or IP addresses allowed to send an email on behalf of the email domain.
+An SPF record may look like this: TXT @ v=spf1 include:mail.zendesk.com ?all or -all depending on the domain needs.

-Adding a Zendesk SPF record is strongly recommended, but not strictly required, to allow Zendesk to send emails from your Zendesk account to your customers on your behalf.
-Email admins usually add the recommended SPF record to prevent your customers' email clients from blocking your emails sent from Zendesk or routing them to a spam folder.
-The addition of Zendesk in your SPF record improves the ability of Zendesk to send emails on your behalf.
+Zendesk strongly recommends that you add a Zendesk SPF record to allow Zendesk to send emails to customers.
+Admins usually add the recommended SPF record to prevent customer email clients from blocking emails or routing them to a spam folder.
+The addition of Zendesk in the SPF record improves email delivery.

 What is TXT?

 TXT stands for a text record.
 A TXT record is a type of DNS record that allows you to store text information and associate the text to a resource.
-Adding this record verifies that you administer the email domain and that you have allowed Zendesk to send emails on your behalf.
+The addition of this record verifies that you administer the email domain and that you allow Zendesk to send emails.

 What is DMARC?

-DMARC stands for Domain-based Message Authentication, Reporting and Conformance.
-If your domain has highly restrictive DMARC settings, then it becomes more important to add an SPF and possibly a DKIM record outside of your Zendesk account to help ensure deliverability.
-Please check with your domain admin or provider for assistance.
+DMARC stands for Domain-based Message Authentication, Reporting and Conformance (DMARC).
+If the domain has highly restrictive DMARC settings, it's important to add an SPF and possibly a DomainKeys Identified Mail (DKIM) record outside of the Zendesk account to help ensure deliverability.
+Check with the domain admin or provider for assistance.

 What is DKIM?

 DKIM stands for DomainKeys Identified Mail.
-DKIM is an additional authentication protocol that works together with SPF, or even can be used as an alternative, depending on DMARC settings.
-Set up DKIM to digitally sign emails sent out of Zendesk and improve deliverability (from Zendesk to your customers) by verifying that the email came from your organization.
+DKIM is an additional authentication protocol that works with SPF or acts as an alternative, depending on DMARC settings.
+Set up DKIM to digitally sign emails and improve deliverability by verifying that the email came from the organization.

 What is CNAME?